How to Get from Sonoma to the Beach

 - Join a whale-watching cruise or a fishing charter

-- Ride horseback along the beach
+- Ride horseback along the beach or with incredible bluff-top views

 - If it's Friday, enjoy a tour of the Bodega Marine Laboratory on Westside Road